Happyr/LinkedIn-API-client/Readme.md

 A PHP library to handle authentication and communication with LinkedIn API.
 The library/SDK helps you to get an access token and when authenticated it helps you to send API requests.
 You will not get *everything* for free though...
 You have to read the [LinkedIn documentation][api-doc-core] to understand how you should query the API.
-We just help you with the boring stuff.

 To get an overview what this library actually is doing for you.
 Take a look at the authentication page from the [API docs][api-doc-authentication].